U.S. journalism benefiting from 'game-changing' investments: study

 In October, Omidyar said he would build an independent media organization covering news from sports to politics for mainstream readers.

-Venture capital firms invested at least $300 million into new media digital startups in 2013, which have added new jobs over the past year, the Pew report estimates.
+Venture capital firms invested at least $300 million into new media digital startups in 2013, which have added thousands of reporting jobs over the past year, the Pew report estimates.

-The report said that its first-ever tally found about 5,000 full-time jobs, the majority of which were added in the last six years, were created at nearly 500 digital news outlets ranging from BuzzFeed to Gawker to smaller local outfits.
+The report said that its first-ever tally found that in 2013 about 5,000 full-time jobs were added at nearly 500 digital news outlets ranging from BuzzFeed to Gawker to smaller local outfits.

 Several new media startups including Vox Media and Mashable, which are investing in reporting, have received millions of dollars in venture funding the past year.